Achillea millefolium: Ecology

-Hedychrum rutilans is a species of cuckoo wasps whose adults can be found feeding on A. millefolium in Europe and North Africa.
+Aceria kiefferi (Nalepa, 1891) is a mite that causes galls on A. millefolium.

 Cultivation

 Achillea millefolium is cultivated as an ornamental plant by many plant nurseries.
 It is planted in gardens and natural landscaping settings of diverse climates and styles.
 They include native plant, drought-tolerant, and wildlife gardens.
 The plant is a frequent component of butterfly gardens.
 The plant prefers well-drained soil in full sun, but can be grown in less ideal conditions.

 Propagation

 For propagation, seeds require light for germination, so optimal germination occurs when planted no deeper than 1/4 in.
 Seeds also require a germination temperature of 18-24 C. It has a relatively short life in some situations, but may be prolonged by division in the spring every other year, and planting 12 to 18 in apart.
 It can become invasive.

 Cultivars

 The species use in traditional gardens has generally been superseded by cultivars with specific 'improved' qualities.
-Some are used as drought-tolerant lawn replacements, with periodic mowing.
+Some are used as drought-tolerant lawns, with periodic mowing.
 The many different ornamental cultivars include: 'Paprika', 'Cerise Queen', 'Red Beauty', 'Red Velvet', 'Saucy Seduction', 'Strawberry Seduction' (red), 'Island Pink' (pink), 'Calistoga' (white), and 'Sonoma Coast' (white).
 The following are recipients of the Royal Horticultural Society's Award of Garden Merit: